DannyMac180/GPTs/README.md

 ### ⚙️ Meta-Prompt Machine

 The Meta-Prompt Machine is a GPT that generates high quality prompts for you.
-Describe the context and objective and Meta-Prompt Machine will generate the best prompt for you.
+Describe the context and objective and Meta-Prompt Machine will generate the best prompt for your task.

 [Try it out here](https://chat.openai.com/g/g-6iKS9bHi7-meta-prompt-machine)